Drew Waters Preview, Player Props: Royals vs. Pirates

 Drew Waters At The Plate

-- Waters is hitting .230 with six doubles, five triples, eight home runs and 20 walks.
+- Waters is batting .232 with six doubles, five triples, eight home runs and 20 walks.

-- In 27.5% of his games this year, Waters has driven in at least one run.
-In five of those games (7.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Waters has picked up an RBI in 27.1% of his games this year, with more than one RBI in 7.1% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.